0cjs/sedoc/linux/x11/startup.md

 Display Manager
 ---------------

-[Note: This has been checked only against Debian.]

-* The DM the login screen.
+* The Display Manager provides the login screen.
 * Its Debian apt package will provide `x-display-manager`.
 * `xdm` is the original old-school one.
 * [`lightdm`], from freedesktop.org, is the usual default.